 The Authority itself may publish timetables.
 The Authority may impose different conditions on different categories of licence.
-Noncompliance with the terms of a licence is an offense.
+Noncompliance with the terms of a licence is an offence.

 A public bus service must generally be in operation within four months of the date the licence is granted.
 The Authority may extend time.
 Otherwise, the licence may be revoked.

-There is provision for renewal of licences.
-There is provision for continuation of licence in the event of the death of a licence holder.
+There is a provision for the renewal of licences.
+There is a provision for the continuation of the licence in the event of the death of a licence holder.
 There are provisions where the Authority may permit the transfer of a licence to a third party.

 Legislation sets out circumstances in which an Authority may revoke a licence.
-Revocation takes place where the licence is not being used in that the service is not being provided.
+Revocation takes place when the licence is not being used in that the service is not being provided.

-The Authority may designate the signing officers who determine applications for licences and their revocation.
-There is provision for appeals against licensing decisions and their revocation.
+The Authority may designate officers who determine applications for licences and their revocation.
+There is a provision for appeals against licensing decisions and their revocation.

 Officers are appointed for the purpose of dealing with appeals by the Chief Executive Officer.
 Where the applicant is dissatisfied with the results of the appeal, he may appeal to the Circuit Court.

-Offenses under the legislation may be prosecuted by the Authority or by a member from Garda Síochána.
-Offenses may be committed by a bodies corporate.
-On summary conviction, offense may be subject to fine up to €5000.
+Offences under the legislation may be prosecuted by the Authority or by a member from Garda Síochána.
+Offences may be committed by corporate bodies.
+On summary conviction, the offence may be subject to a fine of up to €5000.

 The Authority must conduct a review of the licensing regime every five years or at the request of the Minister.